How to Build a Restaurant Website

 Include the basics

-The first step in designing a great restaurant website for your client?
-Cover all the bases.
-Make it simple for customers to preview menus, look up locations and hours of operation, discover the restaurant’s story, and get a mouth-watering preview of the food and ambiance.
-If you want to take things a step further, you can upgrade to a paid service to unlock features like menu blocks and product sales for your client’s website.
+Creating an effective restaurant website means covering all the essentials.
+Make it simple for customers to preview menus, look up locations and hours of operation, discover the restaurant’s story, and get a mouth-watering preview of the food and atmosphere.

 Optimize for mobile

-A number of customers will access restaurant websites from their phones, so it is vital to consider the mobile appearance of your site.
+A number of customers will access restaurant websites from their phones, so it's important to consider the mobile appearance of your site.
 Squarespace sites feature responsive designs that detect mobile browsers and stack content vertically, but there are dozens of ways to further customize the mobile experience and appearance of your client’s website.
+Here are a few quick fixes:

-Use the device view tool to see what the website looks like on mobile.
-Additionally, you should always preview your designs on mobile devices to ensure the user experience is as you intended it to be.
+Use device view tool to see what the website looks like on mobile and make adjustments as needed

 As a bonus, mobile-friendly websites won’t just delight your clients and their customers.
 They also tend to rank higher in organic searches, since search engines usually give mobile-optimized websites an SEO boost.